 How does JAN BHAGIDARI work in India

-• What is the concept of Jan Bhagidari and how does it work.
+• What is Jan Bhagidari and how does it work.
 How JB leads to citizen participation and ownership of civic initiatives.

 The NDA government is silently nudging the government towards a more people-centric governance approach.